cuinjune/PdWebParty/README.md

 ## Reporting bugs
 Please post an [issue](https://github.com/cuinjune/PdWebParty/issues) if you face any problem using the app.

+## Acknowledgements
+* Jonathan Wilkes, Ivica Ico Bukvic, and the Purr Data team for help and feedback;
+* Chris McCormick and Dan Wilcox for the inspiration for the project;
+* Miller Puckette and the Pd community for developing and maintaining Pd;

 ## Author
 Copyright (c) 2020 Zack Lee: <cuinjune@gmail.com><br />